Three Common Mistakes That Sidetrack New Leaders

 Get into the habit of doing instead of leading.

-Doing is comfortable though it is not a place you can lead from.
-You have been acknowledged for your great work with your new role so now it is important to step outside your comfort zone to stretch yourself.
+Doing is comfortable, although it is not a place you can lead from.
+You have been acknowledged for your great work with your new role so now it is important to step outside your comfort zone and stretch yourself.

 SOLUTION: Stop doing and lead.
 Decide how you want to be as a leader.
 Define your brand to build your confidence in stepping outside your comfort zone.
 Look at your list of things to do and decide which ones are absolutely yours, then delegate the rest.

 Create a brand that is authentic and establishes you as a leader.
 Take the time to speak with your boss to set the path.
-Get to know your team so you can inspire and motivate.
+Get to know your team so you can inspire and motivate them.
 Make sure to block time to plan so you are delegating and not doing.